-- A The Organisation provides supply chain, procurement and corporate services to public health services and hospitals in Victoria. - B The Supplier is engaged in the business of, among other things, providing goods and/or services. - C The Organisation and the Supplier may, from time to time, during the Term agree and execute a Module under which the Supplier will supply Goods and/or perform Services to the Purchasing Parties (Activities). - D The Supplier will perform the Activities on a non-exclusive basis in accordance with the terms and conditions of this MSA and the Module.
+- A The Organisation provides; among other things; supply chain services, to public health services and hospitals in Victoria. - B The Supplier is engaged in the business of, among other things, providing goods and/or services. - The Organisation and the Supplier may, from time to time, during the Term agree and execute a Module under which the Supplier will supply Goods and/or perform Services to the Purchasing Parties (Activities). - D The Supplier will perform the Activities on a non-exclusive basis in accordance with the terms and conditions of this MSA and the Module.